redhat-actions/s2i-build/README.md

 ## Builder Images

-Please refer [here](https://github.com/redhat-actions/s2i-build/blob/main/builder-images.md) for curated list of well maintained builder images to use for S2I.
+Please refer [here](./builder-images.md) for a curated list of well maintained builder images to use for S2I.

 ## Examples

-Below is an example for end to end workflow to build and push a Java application image using s2i-build action.
+Below is an example end to end workflow to build and push a Java application image using s2i-build.

 ```yaml
 # This workflow builds a container image of a java